Skip to content

 See more details about Azure Authentication in Requirements

-Prowler by default scans all the subscriptions that is allowed to scan, if you want to scan a single subscription or various specific subscriptions you can use the following flag (using az cli auth as example):
+By default, Prowler scans all the subscriptions for which it has permissions.
+To scan a single or various specific subscription you can use the following flag (using az cli auth as example):

 prowler azure --az-cli-auth --subscription-ids <subscription ID 1> <subscription ID 2> ... <subscription ID N>